Pareto Principle: Definition & Example

 How you can use the 80/20 rule

-Here are some ways that you can use the 80/20 rule, also known as the Pareto Principle:
+Also known as the 80/20 rule, there are some useful ways that you can use the Pareto Principle:

 - Focus on quality: Apply the 80/20 rule to quality control by focusing on the 20% of defects that account for 80% of the problems.
 Address those critical defects to improve overall quality.